If you’re visiting Cuba’s capital and don’t know yet what to do in the city, here are the 7 best things to do in Havana and many other tips 😉

 5 – Visit Museo Napoleónico

 During my four days in Havana, I visited two museums: the Revolution and the Napoleon.
 The Museum of the Revolution is good, especially if you take a guided tour.
-But Museu Napoleónico it’s the one on my list of 7 best things to do in Havana.
+But Museu Napoleónico it’s the one on my list of 7 best things for vacation in Havana.

 The Napoleon Museum houses the most important Napoleonic collection in Central America and it’s set in a superb Renaissance-style mansion built in the 1920’s.